Be part of the inspiring effort growing among dermatologists dedicated to helping patients, communities, and the profession.

 The Advisory Board invites AAD members to submit policy resolutions: The AAD's Advisory Board invites all AAD members as well as state, local, and specialty dermatology groups to submit proposed AAD/A policy resolutions on issues of interest and/or concern.
 The Advisory Board convenes every year at the AAD Annual Meeting to deliberate on members’ proposed resolutions, and if approved, propose them to the AAD’s Board of Directors for consideration.
 Email all resolutions and questions regarding the Advisory Board to Abigail Osborne at email@example.com.

 Academy Councils, Committees and Task Forces: Your willingness to get involved is important to the strategic direction of the AAD.
 The mission and activities of a committee provide leadership and direction on a variety of AAD initiatives.
-Volunteer for appointments.
+Each year the appointment application is available mid-April through June 30.
+Leadership approves appointments in November/December.

 If you have suggestions for opportunities that are not listed, please send an email to firstname.lastname@example.org.